revolut-mobile/revolut-payments-android/README.md

         params: ButtonParams
     ): RevolutPayButton
 ```
-Fetch current state of an order:
+Make a synchronous network request to fetch the current state of an order:
 ```
 RevolutPay.fetchOrderState(publicId)
 ```